Wednesday, June 24, 2015

 The story begins when the people of Ibalong established their colony, naming it Tigbi, later known as Tiwi.
 It was a thriving community that caught the attention of Oratíhon, who, from his golden boat above the clouds, marveled at the beauty of its young maidens.
 Among them, he spotted the most enchanting maiden, and he was instantly captivated.

-Returning to the domain of his father, the Sun, Oratíhon couldn't contain his feelings.
+Returning to the domain of his father, the Sun, Sirinaw or Oratíhon couldn't contain his feelings.
 He expressed his love for the beautiful maiden and sought his father's counsel.
 The Sun god, mindful of the dangers, warned Oratíhon that his young and hot body would harm the maiden if he approached her.
 Despite the warning, the demigod's infatuation led him to disregard his father's advice.

 The next day, adorned in his golden diadem and dressed in his finest robes, Oratíhon descended from the heavens to Tiwi.
 His excitement turned catastrophic as his mere presence ignited a great fire that consumed the houses and trees in its path.
 The people fled in fear as he searched for the object of his affection, leaving a trail of destruction.